Giannis Antetokounmpo: Coming up short (2021–2022)

-On April 20, during Game 2 of the first round of the playoffs, Antetokounmpo logged 33 points, 18 rebounds, 9 assists, and 2 blocks in a 114–110 loss against the Chicago Bulls.
-He surpassed Kareem Abdul-Jabbar for the most playoff points in Bucks franchise history.
+On April 20, during Game 2 of the first round of the playoffs, Antetokounmpo had 33 points, 18 rebounds, 9 assists, and 2 blocks in a 114–110 loss against the Chicago Bulls.
+He surpassed Abdul-Jabbar for the most playoff points in franchise history.
 On May 1, in Game 1 of the Eastern Conference Semifinals, Antetokounmpo recorded his second career playoff triple-double with 24 points, 13 rebounds, and 12 assists in a 101–89 win over the Boston Celtics.
 He became the first player in franchise history with multiple career playoff triple-doubles On May 13, Antetokounmpo posted 44 points, 20 rebounds, and 6 assists in a 108–95 Game 6 loss.
 He joined Shaquille O'Neal and Wilt Chamberlain as the only players in NBA playoff history to post a 40/20/5 game.
-The Bucks would go on to lose to Celtics in Game 7 despite Antetokounmpo's 25-point, 20-rebound, and 9-assist outing.
+The Bucks lost to Celtics in Game 7 despite Antetokounmpo's 25-point, 20-rebound, and 9-assist outing.
 He became the first player in NBA history to have 200 points, 100 rebounds, and 50 assists in a playoff series, averaging 33.9 points, 14.7 rebounds, and 7.1 assists against Boston.
 Antetokounmpo also finished the postseason by averaging 31.7 points, 14.2 rebounds and 6.8 assists across the 12 playoff games his Milwaukee Bucks played.
 He is therefore the first player in NBA history to average a 31-14-6 line across an entire postseason.

-On May 21, Antetokounmpo was selected to his fourth consecutive NBA All-Defensive First Team, which was the fifth career all-defensive team selection for him.
+On May 21, Antetokounmpo was selected to his fourth consecutive All-Defensive First Team, which was the fifth career all-defensive team selection for him.
 It tied him with Hall of Famer and former two-time NBA Defensive Player of the Year Award winner Sidney Moncrief for most selections in franchise history.
 On May 24, Antetokounmpo was selected to his fourth consecutive All-NBA First Team and sixth consecutive overall.
-He became the first player in club history to earn six All-NBA team honors, passing Kareem Abdul-Jabbar and Sidney Moncrief for the most in franchise history.
+He became the first player in club history to earn six All-NBA team honors, passing Abdul-Jabbar and Moncrief for the most in franchise history.